×

 Are common prescription medications available in Ecuador?

 "Many common meds are available without prescription for a fraction of the price.
 New meds may not be available and can be expensive if they have to be imported.
 Names of meds are different than in the U.S., and you may have to go to a doctor initially to get them translated.
-Bringing your prescription forms from home will help," said one digital nomad in Cuenca.
+Bringing your prescription forms from home will help," explained one expat in Cuenca.

 View More Answers